koki-develop/terraform-provider-js/docs/data-sources/for.md

 page_title: "js_for Data Source - terraform-provider-js"
 subcategory: ""
 description: |-
-  The js_for resource creates a for loop.
+  The js_for data source creates a for loop.
 ---

 # js_for (Data Source)

-The `js_for` resource creates a for loop.
+The `js_for` data source creates a for loop.

 ## Example Usage